Mohamed-hazem-mahrous/Image-Mixer/README.md

 - Interactively adjust brightness and contrast using mouse drag in the image view.

 ## Contributing
-Contributions to Signal Viewer are welcome!
+Contributions to Mixer app are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.

 When contributing, please ensure that you follow the existing coding style and include clear commit messages to maintain a well-documented project history.